Moving Route Guide

 full-service from

-Florida → Texas is the fastest-growing reverse-Sunbelt lane in the country.
+Florida to Texas is the fastest-growing reverse-Sunbelt lane in the country.
 Most volume runs from Tampa Bay, Orlando, and Miami-Dade to Houston, Dallas–Fort Worth, and Austin — driven by housing affordability, corporate hiring, and family relocation.

 Below are realistic 2026 cost ranges by home size, transit windows, seasonal pricing, and the FL-to-TX-specific things that actually matter at booking.